-Better public finances lift spending outlook
+Carney: Brexit has cost households £900

 When George Osborne took over as Chancellor in 2010, borrowing stood at 9.9% of GDP.

-Several years of austerity helped cut that figure and a policy of restricted spending has continued under his successor Philip Hammond.
+Several years of austerity helped cut that figure and a policy of restricted spending has continued under Mr Hammond.

 "The public finances were boosted in April by strong income tax receipts, which was helped by the strong rise in employment over the early months of 2018," noted Howard Archer, chief economic adviser to the EY Item Club.